 Day 7 Gibb River Road & Mt Barnett

 Fording rivers and weaving through gorges, travel by 4WD along the wild Gibb River Road – a 600-kilometre stretch that winds right through the heart of the Kimberley.
-We’ve got a fair bit of ground to cover today, so there is a fair bit of drive time, but we’ll be breaking the journey up with lunch and at a few stops along the way.
-Tonight’s camp is at Mt Barnett station located very close to Manning Gorge.
+We’ve got a fair bit of ground to cover today, so there is a fair bit of drive time, but we’ll be breaking the journey up with lunch and at a few stop-offs along the way.
+Tonight’s camp is at Mt Barnett Station located close to Manning Gorge.
 (BLD)

 The western Kimberley region is full of endless stunning gorges that have to be explored and this morning is no exception.
 After breakfast we adventure to Bell Gorge home to a stunning cascade of water flowing from the previous wet season rains that fall in the King Leopold Ranges.
-The afternoon sees us head to Windjana Gorge, a segment of 375 million-year-old reef that was once under the ocean.
+We camp overnight at Windjana Gorge, a segment of 375 million-year-old reef, that was once underwater.
 Cut through by the Lennard River, which runs during the wet season then breaks up into little billabongs during the dry, this gorge attracts many species of bird and bat and is a great spot to see wild freshwater crocodiles.
 (BLD)

-Begin the day exploring the Napier Range.
-The major attraction here is Tunnel Creek, an extensive limestone cave system that extends 750m underground.
+The major attraction this morning is Tunnel Creek, an extensive limestone cave system that extends 750m underground.
 Inside, shards of sunlight stream in through crevices, little bats flutter about and enormous stalactites rear down from the ceiling.
 In the late 1800s, an indigenous man called Jandamarra waged a one-man uprising against European settlers, becoming a hero to his people.
 You’ll hear a bit about his legacy during a tour through Tunnel Creek, then make the final drive on to Broome, hopefully arriving in time for a stunning Cable Beach sunset.
-(BL)
+(BLD)

 Day 13 Eighty Mile Beach & The Pilbara